 Ball Screw Actuators

-Ball screw actuators, also called drive screws, are devices that produce mechanical linear motion by converting rotary motion into mechanical energy through the use of ball screw and ball nut combinations.
+Ball screw actuators, also called drive screws, are linear actuators that produce mechanical linear motion by converting rotary motion into mechanical energy through the use of ball screw and ball nut combinations.

 Tending to be very rigid, ball screw actuators are also highly accurate and precise due to tight manufacturing tolerances as well as the lack of compressibility in the ball bearings.